juttle/juttle-engine/examples/core-juttle/README.md

 ## Juttle Programs

-To run any of these program, just visit ``http://(localhost|docker machine ip):8080/?path=/examples/core-juttle/index.juttle`` and follow the links.
+To run any of these programs, just visit ``http://(localhost|docker machine ip):8080/?path=/examples/core-juttle/index.juttle`` and follow the links.